vmendivil/InfraredVolumeAdjustment/README.md

 	a) You have python installed
 	b) You have pigpio python package installed
 	c) You have dotNet installed
-	d) You can properly ssh to your Raspberry
+	d) You can properly ssh into your Raspberry

+API functionality will be added in the future.

-#### Deploy app
+#### Deploy app from outside the Raspberry

 	1) Clone repo
-	2) Open PowerShell and run Deploy.ps1 script
+	2) Open PowerShell and modify/run Deploy.ps1 script
 		a.
 Script assumes you can ssh to your Raspberry.
 		b. $SshPrivateKey must be the path to your private key
 		c.
-In lines 8 and 9, update the IP and the path where you will be deploying your code
+Update the IP and path where you will be deploying your code

-#### Run the app
+#### Run console app

 	1) Ssh to your raspberry and navigate to the folder where the code was deployed
 	2) Run program: dotnet AutomaticInfraredAudioLeveler.dll